The Key Takeaways

 25,871 primary prevention participants · Largest omega-3 trial to date

-Low-dose EPA+DHA (840 mg/day) showed no significant reduction in the primary cardiovascular events.
-However, secondary analyses found a 28% reduction in total heart attack and a striking 77% reduction in MI among Black participants.
+Low-dose EPA+DHA (840 mg/day) showed no significant reduction in primary cardiovascular events.

 ASCEND (2018)